f18m/cmonitor/README.md

 ### Docker

-If you want to simply use a out-of-the-box Docker container to monitor your baremetal performances you can run:
+Alternatively to native packages, you can use `cmonitor_collector` utility as a Docker:

 ```
+docker run -d \
+    --name=cmonitor-baremetal-collector \
+    --volume /etc/os-release:/etc/os-release \
+    --volume $(pwd):/perf \
-docker pull f18m/cmonitor
+    f18m/cmonitor \
+    --sampling-interval=1  ...
 ```

-which downloads the Docker image for this project from [Docker Hub](https://hub.docker.com/r/f18m/cmonitor).
+which runs the Docker image for this project from [Docker Hub](https://hub.docker.com/r/f18m/cmonitor).
-See below for examples on how to run the Docker image.
+Note that the Dockerfile entrypoint is `cmonitor_collector` and thus any [supported CLI option](#reference-manual) can be provided at the end of the "docker run" command.

 ## How to build from sources